I think many of us get into a routine when it comes to going to…

-I went hiking on the Nokomis Trail last fall on the way back to Toronto, after my five day backpacking trip along the Coastal Trail in Pukaskwa National Park.
-It was the perfect length to break up a drive.
+I went hiking on the Nokomis Trail one fall on the way back to Toronto, after a five day backpacking trip along the Coastal Trail in Pukaskwa National Park.
+It was the perfect length of hike to break up a drive.

 The Nokomis Trail – what you’ll see

 The trail sits at an interesting intersection as it marks the abrupt change in the forest.
 North of the Old Woman River Valley the Boreal Forest is predominant; south is the deciduous Great Lakes-St. Lawrence Forest interspersed by boreal lowlands.

 It’s particularly evident in the fall when the trees change colour to the south but remain green in the evergreen lowlands to the north.

 The trail follows the Old Woman River Valley over ancient cobble stone beaches, remnants of an old lake bed.
 The rocks can be slick if wet here as they’re covered in moss and lichen.
 When you’re on the cobble stone beach look for the Pukaswka Pit, a circular depression made by aboriginal people and believed to be a spiritual site or shelter.

 After a steep climb, about 30 minutes into the hike, the first of many viewpoints appears.
 Look out to Lake Superior and admire the cliff in Old Woman Bay that rises 200 m above the water.
 See if you can find the immortalized woman in the rock face.

 She is thought to be Nokomis – grandmother of the Ojibway demi-god Nanabozho though others have called her La Vielle – Old Woman of the Wind.